yet-another-static-site-generator/yass/README.md

 ## Running the program

+### Linux / macOS

 To see all available options, type `yass help`.
+If you want to run the program from other directory, you should set the environment variable `YASSDIR` to your current directory.
+Example: `export YASSDIR=$(pwd)`.

+### Windows

+To see all available options, type `yass.exe help`.
+If you want to run the program from other directory, you should set the environment variable `YASSDIR` to your current directory.
+Example: `set YASSDIR="C:\yass"`

 ### Running unit tests